Overview

 Key Features

-- Single-file member registry.
-Every SPOTA entry lives in one README, listing pool ticker, operator name, and the specific scripts or services that operator contributes1.
+- One simple member list.
+Every SPOTA entry lives in one page, listing the pool ticker, the operator's name, and the specific tool or service they contribute1.

-- Cross-reference to major explorers.
-Member pools include the teams behind PoolTool, Cardanoscan, ADApools, and AdaStat, tying the tooling alliance to well-known stake pool explorers.
+- Crosslinks to major explorers.
+Member pools include the teams behind PoolTool, Cardanoscan, Cexplorer, and AdaStat, which connects the tools alliance to several of the best-known Cardano stake pool explorers.

-- Telegram-based membership.
-Prospective members reach out to the ATADA pool Telegram channel, which the maintainer uses as the single coordination point1.
+- Informal Telegram-based onboarding.
+Operators who want to join reach out through the ATADA pool's Telegram channel, which the maintainer uses as the one place to coordinate1.

-- Open-source by default.
-Every tool listed in the registry points to a public repository or hosted service, making the alliance a discovery layer rather than a closed consortium2.
+- Everything is open source.
+Every tool in the list points to a public code repository or a hosted service, so the alliance acts as a discovery layer rather than a closed group2.

 What to Expect

-SPOTA is best understood as a historical index of Cardano SPO tool-builders rather than an active working group.
-Visitors land on a GitHub repository page with a banner image, a mission statement, and a plain table of members.
-There is no separate website, no blog, no events, and no shared governance.
-Much of the content has remained stable over long stretches of the project's life, and the README is the entire surface area.
+SPOTA is best thought of as a historical roll-call of Cardano operator tool-builders rather than an active working group.
+The page is a GitHub repository with a banner image, a short mission statement, and a plain table of members.
+There is no separate website, no blog, no events, and no shared decision-making process.
+The page does not change often, and the README is basically the whole project.

-The practical value lies in discovery.
-The registry functions as a map connecting individual stake pool operators to the specific tools they have contributed to the Cardano staking ecosystem.
-Operators researching which pool monitoring tools or command-line utilities are worth trusting can use SPOTA as a short list of well-known maintainers and the projects attached to them.
+The practical value is in discovery.
+The list connects individual stake pool operators to the specific tools they have built for the wider Cardano staking community.
+Operators looking for trustworthy pool monitoring tools or setup helpers can use SPOTA as a shortlist of well-known maintainers and the projects attached to them.

-Expect to leave the README quickly.
-SPOTA rarely holds a visitor's attention on its own page; its purpose is to route users outward to individual tool repositories, operator websites, and explorer dashboards.
-Anyone researching the broader landscape of stake pool alliances should treat SPOTA as one lightweight entry point among several rather than a central hub.
+Do not expect to spend much time on the SPOTA page itself.
+Its job is to point you out to individual tool repositories, operator websites, and dashboards.
+People exploring the broader landscape of Cardano stake pool alliances should treat SPOTA as one light entry point alongside several others.